cisco/open-nFAPI/README.md

 data over udp.
 Review the xml configuration files for the details of the port and address to configure.
 Console logging will show which address:port is being used

+Note : Pinning the simulators to unused cores will produce more consistent behaviour.

 ### vnf simulator

 To run the vnf simulator you need to specify the port the vnf will listen for p5 connection request upon and also the xml configuration file